rodzanto/amazon-sagemaker-object-detection-railways/README.md

 [GluonCV](https://cv.gluon.ai/) provides implementations of state-of-the-art (SOTA) deep learning algorithms in computer vision.
 It aims to help engineers, researchers, and students quickly prototype products, validate new ideas and learn computer vision.
 Also provides a [Model Zoo](https://cv.gluon.ai/model_zoo/index.html) that goes from fundamental image classification, object detection, sementic segmentation and pose estimation, to instance segmentation and video action recognition.

-> This lab is an adaptation of an example taken from the [MXNet GluonCV model-zoo: mobilenet](https://cv.gluon.ai/api/model_zoo.html#mobilenet), now applied to the use case of traffic lights detection in railways with the FRSign dataset.
+> **NOTE: This lab is an adaptation of an example taken from the [MXNet GluonCV model-zoo: mobilenet](https://cv.gluon.ai/api/model_zoo.html#mobilenet), now applied to the use case of traffic lights detection in railways with the FRSign dataset.**

 To execute this lab, complete the following steps:

 #### **Dataset Preparation**
-The dataset preparation model is the same as the carried out in the LAB 1.
+The dataset preparation approach is the same as per the LAB 1.

-> If you have not checked that dataset preparation process, you can visit the first lab.
+> If you have not checked that process yet you can visit the first lab instructions.

 #### **Model Training**
-Once the dataset is prepared, the training will start through the transfer learning on the pre-trained object detection model, which will replace the last layer of the pre-trained network with a new output layer that predicts the railway traffic lights.
+Once the dataset is prepared, the training will start through transfer learning on the pre-trained object detection model, which will replace the last layer of the pre-trained network with a new output layer that predicts the railway traffic lights location and class in the frames.

-1. To train the model, the training container must be created.
-However, unlike the first lab, in which the training container was built, this one will use an [AWS Deep Learning Container Image](https://aws.amazon.com/es/machine-learning/containers/), which is a pre-install Docket image that allows us to skip the complex process of creating the container environment from scratch.
+1. You need a container image for training the model but, unlike the first lab where a new training container was built, this time you will use an [AWS Deep Learning Container image (DLC)](https://aws.amazon.com/es/machine-learning/containers/).
+The AWS DLC is a pre-built Docker image that allows you skipping the  process of creating the container environment from scratch.

-    For that, follow the instructions in the [Lab 2 - Object detection with GlounCV notebook](./amazon-sagemaker-mxnet-gluoncv/Lab2_object_detection-glounCV.ipynb) and use `conda_python3` as kernel to execute code cells.
-This will create the Estimator Object with the AWS Deep Learning Container Image configuration and start the process to fine-tuning SSD Mobilenet (MXNet GluonCV) with Amazon SageMaker.
+    For that purpose, follow the instructions in the [Lab 2 - Object detection with GlounCV notebook](./amazon-sagemaker-mxnet-gluoncv/Lab2_object_detection-glounCV.ipynb) and use `conda_python3` as the kernel to execute code cells.
+This will create the Estimator object with the AWS Deep Learning Container image configuration, and start the process to fine-tuning a SSD Mobilenet (MXNet GluonCV) with Amazon SageMaker.

-    The container will have the [entry point script](./amazon-sagemaker-mxnet-gluoncv/entry_point/gluoncv_detect_ssd.py), which needs to be executed to start the model training.
+    The container will have the [entry point script](./amazon-sagemaker-mxnet-gluoncv/entry_point/gluoncv_detect_ssd.py), which allows performing the model training.

-    >For other purposes, visit the [Available Deep Learning Containers Images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md)
+    >Check this link for more information on the [available AWS Deep Learning Containers (DLC) images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md).

 #### **Model Deployment**

 Execute the code cells of the Lab 2 - Object detection with GlounCV notebook related to the Deployment and inference phase.
-This will deploy an Amazon SageMaker Endpoint to generate real-time predictions on new images.
+This will deploy an Amazon SageMaker Endpoint for allowing real-time predictions on new images.

-#### Detectron2 VS GluonCV
+#### Detectron2 vs GluonCV

-After running both labs (LAB #1 and LAB #2), it is possible to observe that in some cases the model of the second lab could not detect relevant objects, while LAB #1, using the Detectron2 model, the results were more accurate.

-> To improve the predictions of the second model, you could add more training time or make adjustments to the selected dataset.
+After running both labs (LAB #1 and LAB #2), it is possible that in some cases the model of the second lab is not detecting all relevant objects, while in the LAB #1 using the Detectron2 model the results were more accurate.
+You can further improve the performance of the second model by e.g. increasing the training time, adjusting hyper-parameters, or by making using a custom dataset.

 ### **LAB 3: Object tracking with GluonCV**

 #### **Overview**
-This third lab will track an object using the [GluonCV's SiamRPN model](https://cv.gluon.ai/build/examples_tracking/demo_SiamRPN.html#sphx-glr-build-examples-tracking-demo-siamrpn-py) through the transfern learning process.
+This third lab will allow you tracking an object using the [GluonCV's SiamRPN model](https://cv.gluon.ai/build/examples_tracking/demo_SiamRPN.html#sphx-glr-build-examples-tracking-demo-siamrpn-py) through the transfer learning process.
 [See an example of the expected result](./sample_media/atocha_cut.mp4)

-To run the lab, follow the instructions in the [Lab 3 - Object tracking with GlounCV notebook](./amazon-sagemaker-mxnet-gluoncv/Lab3_object_tracking-glounCV.ipynb) to the object tracking process and use `conda_python3` as kernel to execute code cells.
+To run the lab, follow the instructions in the [Lab 3 - Object tracking with GlounCV notebook](./amazon-sagemaker-mxnet-gluoncv/Lab3_object_tracking-glounCV.ipynb) to the object tracking process, and use `conda_python3` as the kernel to execute code cells.
 The notebook will guide you to the following steps:

 - Take an example video and specify the coordinates of the object of interest in the first frame of the video (this is needed by the model).
 The coordinates show the region of interest where to track, and they are in the format of (min_x, min_y, width, height).

     In this case, the coordinates belong to the traffic light that appears in the video.
-- Load a pre-trained object tracking model from a model zoo through a script provided by GlounCv.
+- Load a pre-trained object tracking model from a model zoo through a script provided by GlounCV.
 - Performn real-time inferences with sample frames to the pre-trained model.

 The result will be a set of frames with the object of interest indicated inside a bounding box.
 Here is an example of one of the result boxes: